Back to all posts

 CategoryRoma NorteCondesa

-Noise riskHigher near restaurant and nightlife corridorsUsually lower on residential blocks
+Noise riskHigher near restaurant, bar, and rideshare corridorsUsually lower on residential blocks, but not silent

-Best monthly question“Can I sleep well here after busy nights?”“Will I have enough work and social backup nearby?”
+Best apartment question“Can I sleep and take calls here after busy nights?”“Do I have enough work and social backup nearby?”

 Google Maps perimeter check - Roma Norte vs Condesa